 - 1700 W Input – 1100 W Output

 It should be remembered that efficiency varies from model to model.
-Some are more efficient than others at converting the input power to output microwave energy.
+Some are more efficient at converting the input power to output microwave energy.

 The most powerful class of microwave ovens for residential usage typically have an output power of 1250 W, while these would draw approximately 1850 W.